hyominchoi/ComputerVision_in_AutonomusVehicleEngineering/CarND-LaneLines-P1/README.md

 # **Finding Lane Lines on the Road**
 ---

-** Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+Project summary:
+Using **Hough Transform** and **Canny Edge Detection** algorithm, we detect lane lines in any given image file.
+---
+Udacity project rubrics :
 * Make a pipeline that finds lane lines on the road
 * Reflect on your work in a written report

-[//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"

 ---

-### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Description of the pipeline and algorithm.

 My pipeline consisted of 7 steps.

-Apply color filters so that we only look at colors of interest such as yellow or white.
+1) Apply color filters so that we only look at colors of interest such as yellow or white.

-Second, convert the images to grayscale.
+2) Second, convert the images to grayscale.

-Apply gaussian blur to smooth out the image.
+3) Apply gaussian blur to smooth out the image.

-Next, use canny edge detection algorithm to detect the edges of objects.
+4) Next, use canny edge detection algorithm to detect the edges of objects.

-Define a 4-sided area of interest using polygon function.
+5) Define a 4-sided area of interest using polygon function.

-Find out lines using Hough Transform.
+6) Find out lines using Hough Transform.

-Use linear regression to obtain smoothly connected lines.
+7) Use linear regression to obtain smoothly connected lines.

-In order to draw a single line on the left and right lanes, I used numpy linear regression function before draw lines.
-To be more specific, I didn't use draw_lines().
-I wrote regression_line() and extrapolate_line(), which are used in lieu of draw_lines().
+In order to draw a single line on the left and right lanes, I used *numpy linear regression function* ,`numpy.linalg.lstsq()`, before draw lines.
+I wrote `regression_line()` and `extrapolate_line()`.

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential Shortcomings with my current pipeline

-One potential shortcoming would be what would happen when the vehicle is on more curved and less straight road.
+ - When the vehicle is on a more curved road, the current method would not work very accurately.

-Another shortcoming could be caused by changes in camera focal point.
-If the camera's position is changed so that the focal point moves up, for example, then some parameters used in pipeline() need to be manually changed.
+ - Another shortcoming could be caused by changes in camera focal point.
+If the camera's position is changed so that the focal point moves up, for example, then some parameters used in `pipeline()` need to be manually changed.

-### 3. Suggest possible improvements to your pipeline
+### 3. Suggestion of possible improvements to my current pipeline

-To let pipeline handle curvy lanes, we should not use linear regression for y = mx + c.
-We can modify it to y = ax^2 + bx + c, for example.
+1) To let pipeline handle curvy lanes, we should not use linear regression for `y = mx + c`.
+We can modify it to `y = ax^2 + bx + c` , for example.

-To prevent very abrupt changes, or discontinuity of projected lines, we can use line points from current and previous frames together and obtain smoothing effect.
+2) To prevent very abrupt changes, or discontinuity of projected lines, we can use line points from current and previous frames together and obtain smoothing effect.

-Another potential improvement could be to build a function that detects camera's focal point using first few frames so that the relevant parameters get automatically adjusted whenever the position and/or angle of camera is changed.
+3) Another potential improvement could be to build a function that detects camera's focal point using first few frames so that the relevant parameters get automatically adjusted whenever the position and/or angle of camera is changed.